An Embarrassingly Simple Backdoor Attack on Self-supervised Learning: More Experimental Results

+{\bf Performance of clean models --} The ACC and ASR of clean models trained by SimCLR, BYOL, and Simsiam are summarized in Table\mref{clean_acc}.

+{\bf Fine-tuning data size --} Typically, equipped with the pre-trained encoder, the victim fine-tunes the downstream classifier with a small labeled dataset.
+Here, we evaluate the impact of this fine-tuning dataset on \system.
+Figure\mref{figure:number_labeled} illustrates the performance of \system as a function of the number of labeled samples per class.

+Observe that both \acc and \asr of \system increase with the fine-tuning data size, while their variance decreases gradually.
+For instance, when the number of labeled samples per class is set as 50, the ASR of \system on CIFAR-10 under SimSiam stably remains around 75\%.
+This may be explained as follows.
+Without the supervisory signal of labeling, \system achieves effective attacks by entangling the representations of trigger-embedded and target-class inputs (details in \msec{sec:explore}).
+During fine-tuning, more labeled samples imply that the representations of trigger-embedded inputs are more likely to be associated with the target-class label, leading to higher and more stable \asr.
+In other words, more fine-tuning data not only improves the model's performance but also increases its attack vulnerability.

+{\bf Batch size --} Existing studies show that batch size tends to impact the performance of contrastive learning\mcite{chen:2021:exploring}.
+Here, we explore its influence on the performance of \system.
+Specifically, on the CIFAR-10, we measure the \acc and \asr of \system with the batch size varying from 128 to 512, with results shown in Figure\mref{figure:batchsize}.

+Observe that the model's accuracy improves with the batch size, which corroborates the existing studies\mcite{chen:2021:exploring}.
+Moreover, a larger batch size (\meg, $\geq 512$) generally benefits the \asr of \system.
+This may be explained by that more positive pairs (also more negative pairs in SimCLR) in the same batch lead to tighter entanglement between trigger-embedded and target-class inputs.
+Meanwhile, for smaller batch sizes (\meg, $\leq 256$), the three \ssl methods show slightly different trends.
+This may be attributed to the design of their loss functions: BOYL and SimSiam only optimize positive pairs, while SimCLR optimizes both positive and negative pairs, thereby gaining more benefits from larger batch sizes.

-Typically, SSL benefits from more training epochs\mcite{chen:2020:simple}.
+{\bf Training epochs --} Typically, SSL benefits from more training epochs\mcite{chen:2020:simple}.
 We evaluate the impact of training epochs on the performance of \system.
 Figure\mref{figure:acc_epoch} shows the ACC and ASR of \system as the number of epochs varies from 600 to 1,000.

-Observe that as the number of epochs increases, the ACC of \system gradually grows, while the ASR remains at a high level.
+Observe that as the training epoch increases, the ACC of \system gradually grows, while the ASR remains at a high level.
 For example, on CIFAR-10 with SimCLR, when the number of epochs increases from 600 to 1,000, the ACC also increases from 80.52\% to 83,94\%, and the ASR remains above 75\%.
 In a few cases, the ASR slightly drops.
-We speculate this is caused by the random data augmentation process used in contrastive learning algorithms.
+We speculate this is caused by the random data augmentations used in \ssl.
 Side evidence is that on CIFAR-10 with BYOL, the ASR first slightly decreases and then remains above 80\%.
 In general, the number of training epochs has a limited impact on the effectiveness of \system.